digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_cluster.html.markdown

 ## Import

 Before importing a Kubernetes cluster, the cluster's default node pool must be tagged with the `terraform:default-node-pool` tag.
-The provider adds this tag if it was responsible for creating the Kubernetes cluster.
-Clusters created outside of Terraform, however, may not have this tag, and thus the tag must be added manually.
+The provider will automatically add this tag if the cluster has a single node pool.
+Clusters with more than one node pool, however, will require that you manually add the `terraform:default-node-pool` tag to the node pool that you intend to be the default node pool.

 Then the Kubernetes cluster may be imported using the cluster's `id`, e.g.